Akil-A/Teacher-Assistant/README.md

 * Assign students to classes and courses to classes

-We have used Spring MVC as a base framework and design pattern, Hibernate for data management, Spring Security for authentication, and jQuery to handle some requests and view manipulation.
+We have used Spring MVC as a base framework and design pattern, Hibernate for data management, Spring Security for authentication, and jQuery to handle some client requests and manipulation.

 ## Setup